dewiz-xyz/rwa-onboarding/src/RWA007-A/tech_assessment.md

 	-   RwaJar (for fee repayments)

--   Deploy executive spell which:
+-   Deploy and ratify executive spell which

 	-   Sets all risk parameters for the vault (see table in “Transaction Outline” above)